carlashley/munkicon/README.md

+# 2022-05-10
+For several personal and private reasons, I will no longer be able to actively maintain this repo.

+This repo will be marked read only from now on.
+No further support will be available.

+Thank you to everyone that has helped out with testing this over the years.

+Carl.

 This is a collection of conditional items scripts for munki that can also be used for "on device" conditions that might be beneficial in other deployment systems.

 ## DISCLAIMER